bryanisles/Giphy_Gallery/README.md

 # Giphy_Gallery

 ##Problems / Confusion
 >1.
-Problems understanding the purpose of e.preventDefault()
->2.
 Need to learn how to use Bootstrap version 4.0 to center block-level elements

 ##Additional Functionality / Designs for use in future personal portfolio
 >1.
 (Simple) Add user selected GIF quantity by means of a dropdown or number spinner